progenetix/arraymap2ga4gh/README.md

 ### Data manipulation with Python

-Two IPython notebook scripts are provided in ./tools/ and you can play with them in Jupyter notebook.
+In the tools directory, IPython/Jupyter notebooks are provided for exploring the datasets and -structures.

-The instruction of Jupyter install can be found [here](https://jupyter.org/install.html)
+The instruction for installing _Jupyter_ can be found [here](https://jupyter.org/install.html)